zihanz12/uiuc-cs-wiki/guide/section4.md

 Math & CS/Statistics & CS and CS+X are not:
 * Dual degree programs.
 The requirements of CS+X are similar but not identical to the "pure" CS and +X parts it is composed of.
 This is by design, as there are some elements of the respective degree parts were deemed either superfluous, unecessary, or overly onerous for the purposes of an undergraduate degree.
 * Separate LAS degree programs.
 All students in these majors take the exact same CS classes as those in CSENG.
 * Objectively superior or inferior degrees.
 These degrees are ultimately tailored to fit a wide range of different student interests and backgrounds, and cannot be judged as better or worse than a CSENG degree.
-As a general rule of thumb, success in the field of CS is more determined by individual student effort and ability rather than degree title.
+As a general rule of thumb, success in CS is more determined by individual student effort and ability rather than degree title.